-The brutal encroaching of sand from the seashore is best identified with the sterile layer 9 of excavation EX.1, which tops the soil layer without any process of mixing.
+The encroachment of sand from the seashore is best demonstrated by the sterile layer 9 of excavation EX.1, which tops the soil layer without any process of mixing.
 A similar observation has been made in a number of other excavations fulfilled in Salua.
-A general dating of the event is possible, somewhere around the beginning of the first millennium AD.
-By associating this result with the dating of layer 8 at around 800 AD and considering that the soil surface has most probably been stable over the past three millennia, the subsidence rate of western limit of the Upolu plate is around 1.1-1.2mm/year.
-This is the same general result as the one proposed by W. Dickinson (2007), confirming if needed the overall scheme.
-Though, by 2800 BP when Samoa was first discovered by Lapita sailors, Manono was at the end of a large peninsula that covered part of what is today the Wasa lagoon.
-Flat cultivable land extended over an area of at least 10km2 (fig. 4), before its size shrinked rapidly over the succeeding centuries, finally ending in the separation of Manono from Upolu.
+This event occurred somewhere around the beginning of the first millennium AD.
+By associating this result with the dating of layer 8 at around 800 AD and considering that the soil surface has most probably been stable over the past three millennia, the subsidence rate of western limit of the Upolu plate is around 1.1-1.2mm/year; in keeping with rates proposed by W. Dickinson (2007).
+By 2800 BP when Samoa was first discovered by Lapita sailors, Manono was at the end of a large peninsula that covered part of what is today the Wasa lagoon.
+However, flat cultivable land originally extended over an area of at least 10km2 (fig. 4), before its size shrank rapidly over the succeeding centuries, finally ending in the separation of Manono from Upolu.

-The loss of a massive proportion of the cultivable soils trough the erosion of the flat plain must have fostered a radical although progressive change in settlement patterns for the groups centered on the small island.
-In excavation EX.3, in the layer dated around 2000 BP, the presence of a set of large boulders placed in an alignment perpendicular to the seashore (Sand et al. 2015), might signal a first phase of land divisions through stone-walls, a tradition that is well identified in Western Polynesia in traditional times.
-But more significant archaeologically, this period around the beginning of the first millennium AD marks the end of pottery production in Samoa as well as elsewhere in the West Polynesian region (Rieth and Hunt 2008).
-The data from the Manono excavations clearly point to the end of pottery production at the maximum around 1800-1700 cal BP, although no relation between the subsidence process and the abandonment of ceramics in Samoa is to be expected.
+The loss of a massive proportion of the cultivable soils trough the erosion of the flat plain must have fostered a radical although progressive change in settlement patterns for the groups centred on the small island.
+At EX.3, in the layer dated around 2000 BP, the presence of a set of large boulders placed in an alignment perpendicular to the seashore (Sand et al. 2015) might signal a first phase of land divisions through stone-walls, a tradition that is well identified in Western Polynesia in traditional times.
+The period around the beginning of the first millennium AD also marks the end of pottery production in Samoa as well as elsewhere in the West Polynesian region (Rieth and Hunt 2008).
+The data from the Manono excavations clearly point to the end of pottery production sometime around 1800-1700 cal BP, although no direct relationship between the subsidence process and the abandonment of ceramics in Samoa is to be expected.

 By 1200 cal BP, when people started to use the now sandy flat of the Pagai plain, pottery use had vanished.
-Mapping of part of the inland area of Manono around Salua, has highlighted how much the succeeding millennium saw a massive intensification process of the land-use of the hill-sides (Sand et al. 2015).
-This is identified by the dense array of walled enclosures, with the presence of different sets of house platforms as well as roads in a number of cases, covering the different slopes leading to the central flattened hill-top.
-This central location of the island is itself covered with numerous platforms of a more ritual/political function: high stone platforms, star-mound shaped platforms, possible pigeon catching structures of Tongan type, raised roads etc..
-The hill itself is defended on most of its sides by a set of protective stone walls built along the cliff side or as proper structures, some reaching over 7m in high.
+Mapping of part of the inland area of Manono around Salua, has highlighted how much the succeeding millennium saw a massive intensification process of the land-use of the hillsides (Sand et al. 2015).
+This is identified by the dense array of walled enclosures with house platforms and roads covering the slopes leading to the central flattened hill-top.
+This central location of the island is itself covered with numerous platforms of a more ritual/political function: high stone platforms, star-mound shaped platforms, possible pigeon catching structures of Tongan type, raised roads, etc..
+The hill itself is defended on most of its sides by a set of stone walls built along the cliff side or as proper structures, some reaching over 7m in high.
 All the 14C dates obtained from shells collected in the building material of these different structures, indicate that the main development of the Manono intensification process was confined to the second millennium AD.
 Clearly, the answer to land-loss due to geological tilting was in this case not abandonment of the Island but intensification of the land that was still present, in a process of resilience to environmental changes.

 Conclusion